JCSDA/jedi-docs/docs/jedi-components/fv3-jedi/data.rst

 Data/fieldsets contains a number of files for controlling the fields that can be instantiated in FV3-JEDI, desribed in :ref:`fieldmetadata`.
-The fields in these files are designed to serve as an example and include all the fields used in the CTest suite executed in FV3-JEDI.
-As the system evolves and more models are added and used it is anticipated that these FieldSet files will be more tailored to the specific model and maintained as part of the workflow surrounding that model.
+The fields in these files are designed to serve as an example and include all the fields used in the ctest suite executed in FV3-JEDI.
+As the system evolves and more models are added and used it is anticipated that these FieldSet files will be more tailored to the specific model rather than with the catch all way they are currently constructed.

 The file :code:`dynamics.yaml` contains the main dynamic fields used in the system and is where a new field for the global NWP could be added.
 The file :code:`ufo.yaml` contains all the fields that